mtnvencenzo/shared-infrastructure/.readme/terraform-commands.md

 - Use `terraform workspace` to manage multiple environments
 - Consider using remote state storage for team environments
 - Keep your Terraform version consistent across the team
-- Use `.gitignore` to exclude `.terraform` directories and state files
+- Use `.gitignore` to exclude `terraform` directories and state files